MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 ## HTTP Strict Transport Security

-By publishing an HTTPSSVC record, the server operator indicates that all useful HTTP resources on that origin are reachable over HTTPS, similar to HTTP Strict Transport Security
+By publishing an SVCB record, the server operator indicates that all useful HTTP resources on that origin are reachable over HTTPS, similar to HTTP Strict Transport Security
 {{!HSTS=RFC6797}}.
-When an HTTPSSVC record is present for an origin, all "http" scheme requests for that origin SHOULD logically be redirected to "https".
+When an SVCB record is present for an origin, all "http" scheme requests for that origin SHOULD logically be redirected to "https".

-Prior to making an "http" scheme request, the client SHOULD perform a lookup to determine if an HTTPSSVC record is available for that origin.
+Prior to making an "http" scheme request, the client SHOULD perform a lookup to determine if an SVCB record is available for that origin.
 To do so, the client SHOULD construct a corresponding "https" URL as follows:

 1. Replace the "http" scheme with "https".